-Our community continues to recognize the important role our public schools play in creating opportunity and helping us build a more equitable city.
-We know that investments in our public schools were the driving force behind the renaissance of our city, and our steadfast commitment to our students, families, and educators remains strong.
-In the DC HOPE Budget, we continue to make education a top priority through a range of investments, including:
+Our community continues to recognize the important role our public schools play in creating opportunity and helping us build a more equitable District of Columbia.
+We know that investments in our public schools were the driving force behind the renaissance of the District, and our steadfast commitment to our students, families, and educators remains strong.
+In the FY 2021 Budget, we continue to make education a top priority through a range of investments, including:

-- a \$113.5 million increase in funding for K-12 public education; - 3.0 percent increase to the base amount of the Uniform Per Student Funding Formula; - more than \$1.4 billion for DC Public Schools (DCPS) to fund school modernizations, small capital projects, and school expansions to address overcrowding; - \$80.2 million for the opening of Bard High School Early College, \$22.7 million for a new expansion at Barnard Elementary School, \$56 million for the development of a new Foxhall School, and \$2 million to support Excel Academy; - \$75 million in capital funding to support 17 schools in the creation of 540 new early childcare seats and 180 pre-kindergarten seats across the District; - \$20 million in funding for the Parkland Turner Library in Ward 8;
+- More than \$1.46 billion in capital budget for DC Public Schools (DCPS) to fund school modernizations, small capital projects, and school expansions to address overcrowding, which includes \$80.2 million for the opening of Bard High School Early College, \$75 million to support 17 schools in the creation of 540 new early childcare seats and 180 pre-kindergarten seats across the District, \$48.0 million to purchase the Georgetown Day School facility on MacArthur Boulevard, NW; \$56.4 million for the development of a new Foxhall School, \$22.7 million for a new expansion at Barnard Elementary School, and \$1.9 million to support Excel Academy; - Continues \$136.5 million of capital budget for the University of the District of Columbia, including \$28.0 million to purchase the Old Congress Heights School, \$6.5 million in investments for IT upgrades, and an additional \$102.0 million in capital investments for university improvements; - 3.0 percent increase to the base amount of the Uniform Per Student Funding Formula; - \$109.6 million increase in funding for K-12 public education; - \$20.1 million of capital in funding for the Parkland Turner Library in Ward 8; and - \$1.5 million for library books and other circulation materials, \$1 million to support the operations of the new Martin Luther King Jr. Memorial Library, and \$1 million to create a Go-Go Archive.

-- a continued investment of \$90.3 million for the University of the District of Columbia, including \$6.5 million in investments for IT upgrades and an additional \$108 million in capital investments for university improvements; and - \$1 million to support the operations of the new Martin Luther King Jr. Memorial Library.
+Public Safety and Justice